MCP Server

 Available Tools

-The MCP Server exposes 13 tools organized into four categories.
+The MCP Server exposes 17 tools organized into five categories.

 CoreHot Reload Controls